Finance Your Rural Home with USDA Zero-Down

 Yes.
 Some USDA lenders allow repair or improvement costs to be

-Renovation eligibility depends on lender guidelines
+eligibility depends on lender guidelines and

-and property standards.
+property standards.
 You can also explore whether

 USDA loans can be used to build a house.